isomerpages/sndgo-corp/_report-data-incident/0-report-data-incident.md

 Have a question or need more help?
 Refer to our [frequently asked questions (FAQs)](https://www.smartnation.gov.sg/report-data-incident/faq).

 ### **Note:**
-**The Smart Nation & Digital Government Group (SNDGG) will:**
+**SNDGG will:**
 - Act as coordinator between you and the relevant public sector agency or agencies (“Stakeholders”) involved in the suspected data incident.
-- Acknowledge receipt of your suspected data incident report and notify the Stakeholders of the suspected data incident, generally within 1 working day from our receipt of your report.
+- Acknowledge receipt of your suspected data incident report and notify the Stakeholders of the suspected data incident; generally within 1 working day from our receipt of your report.
 - Work with you and the Stakeholders to resolve any confirmed data incidents.

 **Please note that SNDGG will not in any way:**